Job burnout: How to spot it and take action

 If you answered yes to any of these questions, you might be experiencing job burnout.
-Be sure to consult your doctor or a mental health provider, however.
-Some of these symptoms can also indicate certain health conditions, such as a thyroid disorder or depression.
+Consider talking to a doctor or a mental health provider because these symptoms can also be related to health conditions, such as depression.

 Job burnout can result from various factors, including:

 - Lack of control.
 An inability to influence decisions that affect your job — such as your schedule, assignments or workload — could lead to job burnout.
 So could a lack of the resources you need to do your work.